-- 47. Appeals against a decision of the Assessment Offences Committee should be made in line with paragraphs 20 22. - 48.
+- 47. Appeals against a decision of the Assessment Offences Committee should be made in line with Paragraphs 23-28. - 48.
 The Pro-Vice Chancellor (International), or, the Dean of the School of Advanced Study, as appropriate, determines whether an appeal has been made on valid grounds, has supporting evidence and can be accepted for consideration. - 49.
 If an appeal is not accepted, the student will be informed in writing, including the reasons for this decision.
 The decision at this point is final and concludes the University's consideration of the matter.
-A Completion of Procedure Letter will be issued.
-This enables a student to pursue an independent review with the Office of the Independent Adjudicator for Higher Education (OIA).
-Full details of how to make a complaint are available from oiahe.org.uk - 50.
+A Completion of Procedures letter will be issued.
+This enables a student to pursue an independent review with the Office of the Independent Adjudicator for Higher Education.
+Full details of how to make a complaint are available from the OIA website. - 50.
 If an appeal is accepted, a new Assessment Offences Committee, with members with no previous involvement in the case will be convened.
-The Committee will meet and conduct its business in accordance with paragraphs 27 40. - 51.
-The Chair of previous the Assessment Offences Committee will present the case in place of the Senior Manager: Academic Integrity and Student Conduct, as stated in paragraph 34.
+The Committee will meet and conduct its business in accordance with Paragraphs 29-37. - 51.
+The Chair of the previous Assessment Offences Committee will present the case in place of the Director of Student Registry Services, as stated in Paragraph 36.